cuthbertLab/music21/buildDoc/rst/overviewNotes.rst

 .. image:: images/overviewNotes-03.*
     :width: 600

 As with the Duration object, we can edit the :attr:`~music21.note.Note.quarterLength` property to quickly change the Note's Duration.
+Notice that because we already set the lyric to have the previous QL of 1.0, it does not get changed in the following example.

 >>> n1.quarterLength = 6.25
 >>> n1.show()